fuston05/sf_form_wizard/README.old.md

 # sf_form_wizard
-Testing a concept for a reusable multi-step form (wizard) with modal
+*Testing a concept for a reusable multi-step form (wizard) with modal*

+- Built with:
+  - ReactJs
+  - SCSS styles
+  - React Testing Library
+  - Jest